 Topics vary, determined by the special interests and needs of students and the expertise of faculty.
-Although students may take this course multiple times, there is a maximum 12 topics credit hours that may be presented for graduation.

 CLST 414.
-Dictators, Demagogues, and Decline (3-3-0) AIWT [Formerly CLST 314, equivalent]
+WI: Dictators, Demagogues, and Decline (3-3-0) AIWT [Formerly CLST 314, not equivalent]

 This course studies the persistent depiction of social decline in ancient Greek and Roman authors.
 Representative governments like the Roman republic and fifth-century Athens were exceedingly rare in the ancient world, and the authors in these societies regularly discussed the social and political dangers of their peculiar institutions in their writings.
 Students will compare their analyses, assess their validity, and consider the influence of their ideas upon our own society.
+This course partially satisfies the writing intensive requirement.